jobayer1n1/Play/README.md

 # PLAY
-An integration of webtorrent-cli & vlc
+Integration of webtorrent-cli & vlc
 <br>An easy way to stream torrent musics and videos
 <br>
 # setup